from The Weatherstaff PlantingPlanner – intelligent garden design software

 The stately home it surrounds is now a hotel and the gardens provide the backdrop to many wedding reception photographs.
 A little later, and it will be transformed by the mass of blossoms in the azalea dell and then the brightly coloured summer bedding in the formal Sunken Garden, but for now, the crocuses hold sway.

 The statue of Diana and the Fawn, originally from a Sicilian villa, can be found at the north-western tip of the park.

 Lady Jane’s Wood is known for its collection of rhododendrons, azaleas and camellias.
 Here, only a few are flowering just yet but the plump buds hint at lots more to come.
-Walking through the dark azalea dell, with London’s emerald parakeets screeching overhead, it felt very much as if I was exploring a tropical rainforest!
+Walking through the dark azalea dell, with London’s emerald parakeets screeching overhead, it felt as if I was exploring a tropical rainforest!

 The next day, I had a close-up view of the ubiquitous exotic parakeet – this time in Margravine Cemetery.
 In fact, I felt a little like Francis of Assisi, surrounded as I was by curious and hungry squirrels and pigeons.

 Margravine Cemetery is just around the corner from Barons Court tube station and forms part of the Barons Court Conservation area.
 It was opened in 1869 in response to a shortage of burial plots caused by outbreaks of cholera, and became a Garden of Rest in 1951.